 Capturing some of Richmond VA’s beauty and history is a passion of mine.
-I have shot countless cityscape shots, Libby Hill sunsets and have plenty of neighborhood specific favorites.
+I have shot countless cityscape shots, and Libby Hill sunsets and have plenty of neighborhood-specific favorites.
 These printed out make for the perfect Richmond VA gifts.

-Most of these images have been previously sold in some sort of photographic medium, i.e framed, canvas, metal, etc. Which leads me to the below disclosure.
+Most of these images have been previously sold in some sort of photographic medium, i.e framed, canvas, metal, etc. This leads me to the below disclosure.

 Disclosure: Each of these images link directly to my online print shop, where they can be purchased in a chosen format and size.
 Each product is of high quality and shipped directly to you “ready to hang” via Fine Art America/Pixels.